siddharthgupta5/Chatapp_backend/README.md

-Here’s a comprehensive `README.md` file for your `ChatApp-Backend` repository:
+Here’s a comprehensive `README.md` file for your `Chatapp_backend` repository:

 ---

-# ChatApp-Backend
+# Chatapp_backend

-Welcome to the **ChatApp-Backend** repository!
+Welcome to the **Chatapp_backend** repository!
 This project is the backend component of ChatApp, a real-time chat application built using Strapi, an open-source headless CMS.
 The backend handles user authentication, real-time messaging via WebSocket, and data management, providing a solid foundation for the frontend component.

 ## Features